 - Successful completion of the two-semester Teaching Apprenticeship program in year 1

 - Attendance and participation in at least 3 teaching workshops offered by the Center for Teaching Excellence

 - Engage in at least 1 "lecture-like" experience (e.g. lecture, workshop, active learning session, other independent teaching moment)

 - Taking and completing the course the Teaching of Psychology (Psych 772)

-- Teaching at least one undergraduate course as a Graduate Student Lecturer in the Psychology Department at Suffolk University
+- • Teaching at least one undergraduate course as a Graduate Student Lecturer either in the Psychology Department at Suffolk University or at another institution

-- Submission of a Teaching Portfolio to the department (for review by the Director of Graduate Studies) upon completion of the Graduate Student Lecturer position
+- Submission of a Teaching Portfolio to the department (for review by the Director of Teaching Training and Inclusivity) upon completion of the Graduate Student Lecturer position